Rely on satisfied customers to generate referrals.

 Commercial lenders - Loan officers are an integral part of the home buying process, but most buyers don't have one in their back pocket.

-Landscapers - Landscaping is often the first impression potential buyers have of a home.
+Landscapers - There's an old adage in cooking that says, "The eye eats first."
+A similar principle applies to real estate.
+Landscaping is often the first impression potential buyers have of a home.
 Encourage your sellers to have their homes professionally landscaped to set them apart from the crowd.

 Cleaning services - No buyer wants to enter a home that looks a little grimy around the edges.
 Partner with cleaning services to offer discounted house cleanings to your clients.